 3. Check Manufacturer Certifications

 Major roofing material manufacturers like GAF, Carlisle, and Firestone certify contractors who meet quality standards.
 Certified installers receive specialized training, maintain strong safety records, and often provide access to enhanced warranty options.
-At Quality Exteriors, our GAF Master EliteĀ® and GAF President's Club status reflects our commitment to the highest standards in the commercial roofing industry.
+At Quality Exteriors, our GAF Master EliteĀ® and GAF President's Club certifications reflect our commitment to the highest standards in the commercial roofing industry.

 4. Evaluate Experience with Your Roof Type